alexzhangs/shadowsocks-manager/README.md

 1. Web Server (Optional):

-    Serving static files from a dedicated server such as nginx is recommended for production deployment.
+    Serving static files from a dedicated server such as Nginx is recommended for production deployment.

     Refer to the doc: